landakram/markhudnall.com/resources/posts/gcm-foreground-and-background.md

 Author: Mark Hudnall
 Date: 2013-11-13

-# Handling GCM messages in the foreground and background

 When the [Clef](https://getclef.com) Android app gets notifications, we want it to behave differently when it's open and in the foreground than when it's in the background.

 This is a surprisingly difficult thing to do, since it's actually quite difficult to determine whether an app is in the background.
 You can use a static boolean or keep track of the shown activity (maybe in a custom `Application` class or another singleton), but that isn't always reliable.
 You might also have other requirements—what if you want to differentiate behavior based on which activity is in the foreground?